 How much does it cost?

-UK challenges start from £650 and last about 3 days.
-This includes everything you'll need for your challenge and also a skipper.
+The UK Race Series costs £1,990.
+This includes your training and everything you'll need for your race and also a skipper.
+Additional legs cost £995.

-Please apply to book in an informal discussion about the challenges, so that we can give you all the information.
-Alternatively, give us a call and we’ll be happy to discuss every aspect of this with you.
+Please get in touch by phone or email to book in an informal discussion about the race series, so that we can give you all the information.

 Do I need to sign up with other people?